kubescape/operator/README.md

 ## API Documentation

-The Kontroller provides an HTTP API.
+The Operator provides an HTTP API.

 You can learn more about the API using one of the provided interactive OpenAPI UIs:
 - SwaggerUI, available at `/openapi/v2/swaggerui`